simplecrawler/simplecrawler/README.md

 ### Manually adding to the queue

-The simplest way of manually adding to the queue is to use the crawler's method `crawler.queueURL`.
+To add items to the queue, use `crawler.queueURL`.
 This method takes a complete URL, validates and deconstructs it, and adds it to the queue.
+It also accepts a referrer queue item.
+However, the only properties used in the queue item are `url` and `depth`, so you can also easily use a custom object.
+Here's an
+example:

 ```js
 var customQueueItem = {